Hk669/Hk669/README.md

 <br><br>

-- 🔭  I’m currently working on Deep Learning, Building Chatbots, and Natural Language Generation.
+- 🔭  I’m currently working on Deep Learning, Backend with Django, and Natural Language Generation.
 - 👨‍💻  Contributing to open-source projects.
 - ⚡️  Fun fact: When I'm not coding, you can find me on the football field, enjoying the beautiful game and staying active.⚽